mfkiwl/rk-open-docs/Dept3/Linux/Socs/RK3399/RK3399_Linux_SDK_Release/Rockchip_RK3399_Linux_SDK_Release_V2.5.1_20201203_EN.md

                # Note：./build.sh  and  ./build.sh allsave command are the same
 ```

 It is Buildroot by default, you can specify rootfs by setting the environment variable RK_ROOTFS_SYSTEM.
-There are four types of system for RK_ROOTFS_SYSTEM: buildroot, Debian, distro and yocto.
-In which, debian is used to build Debian 9 system, distro is used to build debian10 system
+There are three types of system for RK_ROOTFS_SYSTEM: buildroot, Debian, and yocto.

 For example, if you need debain, you can generate it with the following command: